ttasterisco/ttasterisco.github.com/_posts/2014-09-23-developing-software-libraries.md

 ### _User Developers_ and _Programming Developers_

-I begin by making a distinction between two kinds of mindsets of developers.
-I believe these are the two major forms of looking at this.
-And it is by these points of view that we should focus.
+I begin by making a distinction between the two extremes of developers.
+It is by these points of view that we shall focus.

 * _User Developers_ are programmers who are simply incorporating the library into a project, with little to no interest in the internals.
 They probably make up the largest slice of the userbase;